 The KVL OxyPlateTM contains Tryptic Soy Agar (TSA) medium with blood, vitamin K1, and hemin.
-It is an enriched, general purpose medium useful for the isolation of anaerobes (1,2,3).
-Vitamin K1 and hemin provide nutrients for some strains of the pigmenting Bacteriodes group and enhances the growth of some Bacteroides sp. and some gram-positive, non-spore forming anaerobes (4,7).
-Vancomycin and Kanamycin aid in the selective isolation of gram negative anaerobes, especially Bacteroides (8).
+It is an enriched, general-purpose medium useful for the isolation of anaerobes (1,2,3).
+Vitamin K1 and hemin provide nutrients for some strains of the pigmenting Prevotella group and enhances the growth of some Bacteroides spp. and some gram-positive, non-spore-forming anaerobes (4,7).
+Vancomycin and Kanamycin aid in the selective isolation of gram-negative anaerobes, especially Bacteroides (8).
 Kanamycin inhibits protein synthesis in susceptible microorganisms and Vancomycin inhibits gram-positive bacteria by interfering with cell wall synthesis (5).
-Laked blood improves pigmentation of the Bacteroides.

-- Bacteroides a saccharolyticus group (6).
-The Oxyrase® Enzyme System used in the OxyPlateTM provides a reduced medium before sterilization and maintains the medium in a reduce state for storage and during use.
+Laked blood improves pigmentation of Prevotella (6).
+The Oxyrase® Enzyme System used in the OxyPlateTM provides a reduced medium before sterilization and maintains the medium in a reduced state for storage and during use.
 The Oxyrase® Enzyme System prevents the formation of undesirable oxidation products in these PRAS plates.
 The unique OxyDishTM design maintains anaerobiosis within the sealed plate (9), which allows OxyPlatesTM to be opened and closed several times, and to regenerate and maintain anaerobic conditions.